USTC-JialunPeng/Diverse-Structure-Inpainting/README.md

 </div>

 ## Installation
-This code was tested with TensorFlow 1.12.0, CUDA 9.0, Python 3.6 and Ubuntu 16.04
+This code was tested with TensorFlow 1.12.0 (later versions may work, excluding 2.x), CUDA 9.0, Python 3.6 and Ubuntu 16.04

 Clone this repository：
 ```